-Rates of Discharge from Domestic Premises and Pools 31
+31 Rates of Discharge from Domestic Premises and Pools

-- 31.1 The maximum instantaneous flow rate discharged from a Domestic Premises to the Public Wastewater Network via a pumped system must not exceed 2.0 litres/sec, unless otherwise approved by Council under this Bylaw. - 31.2 Council may, from time to time by Publicly Notified resolution, set a maximum daily flow rate for Domestic Wastewater discharged from a Domestic Premises to the Public Wastewater Network. - 31.3 Any Customer discharging Domestic Wastewater from a Domestic Premises must comply with any daily flow rate requirement set by the Council under clause 31.2.

-- 31.4 Customers with swimming or spa pools may be required to demonstrate that the pool drain has been fitted with a flow-limiting device to ensure any discharge to the Public Wastewater Network does not exceed the maximum instantaneous flow requirement permitted under clause 31.1. - 31.5 Any Customer whose swimming pool or spa pool is not connected to the Public Wastewater Network must have a management plan that sets out an alternative discharge, approved by Council in Writing.
+31.1 The maximum instantaneous flow rate discharged from a Domestic Premises to the Public

+Wastewater Network via a pumped system must not exceed 2.0 litres/sec, unless otherwise approved by Council under this Bylaw.

+- 31.2 Council may, from time to time by Publicly Notified resolution, set a maximum daily flow rate for Domestic Wastewater discharged from a Domestic Premises to the Public Wastewater Network. - 31.3 Any Customer discharging Domestic Wastewater from a Domestic Premises must comply with any daily flow rate requirement set by the Council under clause 31.2. - 31.4 All new connections for the discharge of swimming pool or spa pool water shall be to the Public Wastewater Network, unless otherwise approved by Council. - 31.5 Except with the approval of Council under clause 31.4, swimming pool or spa pool water must not be discharged to the Public Stormwater Network or any waterway.
+The disposal of such water must be to the Public Wastewater Network or to land in a controlled manner such that it can soak into ground without reaching the Public Stormwater Network or any waterway.